 And what’s even better a centralized repository of important information?

 Integrating this repository with other customer service channels.
-In this article, we will take a look at integrating live chat software with your knowledge base that will help provide a number of benefits to both your customers and your business.
+In this article, we will take a look at integrating live chat and knowledge base support provides a number of benefits to both your customers and your business.
 Let’s take a closer look at why it is important for the customer service that you offer.

 Let’s face it - no one likes to be put on hold.
 If you are making your customers wait forever before receiving their calls, they are likely to get tired of it and move on to some other place where they can find the support or the answers that they need.